Edward James: Surrealism

 In June that year, Magritte painted some portraits of James including Not to be Reproduced and The Pleasure Principle.
-In the first, James looks into a mirror which shows the back of his head; in the second James's head is an enigmatic radiating light.
+In the first, James looks into a mirror which shows the back of his head; in the second, James's head is an enigmatic radiating light.
 Magritte painted Pleasure Principle from photographs of James taken by Man Ray, following Magritte's precise staging instructions.
 The Pleasure Principle was based on a small ink sketch from the year before, titled Failed Portrait [of Paul Éluard].
-In Not to be Reproduced, the book sitting on the mantle is the French edition of Edgar Allan Poe's The Narrative of Arthur Gordon Pym of Nantucket.
-His art collection included works by Hieronymus Bosch, Giorgio de Chirico, Paul Klee, Leonora Carrington, Pavel Tchelitchew, Pablo Picasso, Giacometti, Max Ernst and Paul Delvaux.
+In Not to be Reproduced, the book sitting on the mantel is the French edition of Edgar Allan Poe's The Narrative of Arthur Gordon Pym of Nantucket.
+James’s art collection included works by Hieronymus Bosch, Giorgio de Chirico, Paul Klee, Leonora Carrington, Pavel Tchelitchew, Pablo Picasso, Giacometti, Max Ernst and Paul Delvaux.
 Most were sold at a well-publicized sale at Christie's two years after his death.

 His intellectual interest in surrealism is demonstrated by his sponsorship of Minotaure, a lavish Surrealist magazine published in Paris.
-His refurbishment of Monkton House, in a part of the West Dean Estate, was a Surrealist dream.
+His refurbishment of Monkton House, a part of the West Dean Estate, was a Surrealist dream.
 It was done in collaboration with the pioneering British decorator Syrie Maugham, and has some of the most iconic Surrealist works on display, including the large Mae West Lips Sofa to which Dalí gave the form and colour of the actress's lips, and his Lobster Telephone in white.
-(The surrealist tradition at Monkton House was maintained when the interior designer Derek Frost did extensive work to the house and designed more custom pieces of furniture in the late 1980s.)
+(The Surrealist tradition at Monkton House was maintained when the interior designer Derek Frost did extensive work to the house and designed more custom pieces of furniture in the late 1980s.)
 James donated these two items (among others) to the Brighton Museum & Art Gallery.
-James's most fantastic surrealist creation was realised in the Mexican rain forest, a surrealist sculpture garden, "Las Pozas".
+James's most fantastic Surrealist creation was a sculpture garden in the Mexican rainforest, "Las Pozas".